Transfer charity land or property to the Official Custodian

 Instead of registering land in your trustees’ names, you can transfer it to the Official Custodian for Charities – a free service that holds your land constantly in the same name regardless of who your trustees are.
 This is also known as ‘vesting’ land.

 How to apply to transfer charity land to the Official Custodian

-Apply online - the form takes about 15 minutes to complete.
+The Commission makes one vesting order at the end of each month.
+Apply online to be included in the Order.
+The form takes about 15 minutes to complete.
 NHS charities can’t use this form - use the Charity Commission’s general enquiry form instead.

 It is an offence under section 60(1)(b) of the Charities Act 2011 to knowingly or recklessly provide false or misleading information